- Normal precautions

 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency services in Bulgaria by dialling 112.
-Specific emergency numbers are:
+You can contact the emergency services in Bulgaria by dialling 112, including the police, the fire brigade, and the ambulance service.

 Our tips for Safe Travels: